-Although we have access to a \$15 million revolving credit facility, our primary source of liquidity is our current cash and cash equivalents.
-Our cash flows from operations are subject to factors impacting our customers and target audience, such as overall advertising demand, shifts in population, station listenership and viewership, demographics, audience tastes and fluctuations in preferred advertising media, some of which may be exacerbated by the COVID-19 pandemic.
+Although we have access to a \$15 million revolving credit facility, our primary source of liquidity is our current cash and our cash flows from operations.
+Our cash flows from operations are subject to factors impacting our customers and target audience, such as overall advertising demand, shifts in population, listenership and viewership, demographics, audience tastes and fluctuations in preferred advertising media.